Residues of manifolds: Introduction

+via analytic continuation in the same way.
+It has only simple poles at some negative integers.
+Let the residues of it be called the {\em relative residues}, denoted by $\Res_{\dom,\pO}(z_0)$.
+We show that the relative residues can be obtained by half the derivatives of the residues of the $\e$-parellel body of $\dom$ by $\e$ at $\e=0$, where the $\e$-parellel body is a body obtained by inflating $\dom$ outward by $\e$ (Subsection \ref{subsubsection_parallel_bodies}).

+The residues are obtained by integrating the local residues.
+The local residues can be expressed using the derivatives of a function defined on the tangent space such that $M$ or $\pO$ are locally expressed as a graph of it.
+A priori, necessary order of differentiation to express local residue at $z_0+2$ is greater than that at $z_0$ by $2$, although we conjecture that after integrating on a closed submanifold $M$ or $\pO$ to obtain the ``global residue'' the difference is equal to $1$.
+We prove it for some cases (Subsection \ref{subsub_order_diff}).

+As the first few examples of residues we obtain the volumes of $M$, $\dom$, and $\pO$, the total mean curvature, the Willmore energy if $M$ is a closed surface in $\RR^3$, the integral of the linear combination of the squared scalar curvature and the square norms of the Riemann and the Ricci curvature tensors if $M$ is a Riemannian manifold, and so on.
+They are same or similar to the first few examples of some known geometric quantities such as Lipschitz-Killing curvatures (or intrinsic volumes for convex bodies), the coefficients of Weyl's tube formula, spectra of the Laplacian, and Graham-Witten energy (Section \ref{sect_similar_q}).
+We will study the relationships and independence of these quantities.

+First, we show that $B_\dom(z)$ and $B_{\pO}(z)$ are independent as functionals from the space of compact bodies to the space of meromorphic functions (Subsection \ref{subsubsection_indep_B_dom_B_pO}).

+As for the curvatures, we show that the scalar curvature and the squared norm of the mean curvature vector can be expressed by a linear combination of the local residue and the $\nu$-weighted local residue (Subsection \ref{subsect_scalar_curv_residues}).
+Furthermore, if $M$ is of codimension $1$ then the mean curvature and the Laplacian of it can be expressed by the local relative residues (Subsection \ref{subsect_relative_mean_curv}).

 Let $\dom$ be a a convex body.
-For a positive number $\e$, an $\e$-parallel body $\dom_\e$ is a body obtained by inflating $\dom$ outward by $\e$.
-The {\em intrinsic volumes} of $\dom$ are coefficients that appear in the series expansion in $\e$ of the volume of $\dom_\e$.
-They are essentially equal to the integral of the elementary symmetric polynomials of the principal curvatures of the boundary which are called the {\em Lipschitz-Killing curvatures} in differential geometry.
+The {\em intrinsic volumes} of $\dom$ are coefficients that appear in the series expansion in $\e$ of the volume of the $\e$-parallel body $\dom_\e$.
+They are essentially equal to the integral of the elementary symmetric polynomials of the principal curvatures of the boundary, which are called the {\em Lipschitz-Killing curvatures} in differential geometry.
 The latter formulation does not require that $\dom$ be convex.
 By Gauss-Bonnet-Chern theorem, the Lipschitz-Killing curvatures include the Euler characteristic.
-From Hadwiger's theorem, the intrinsic volumes form the basis of the valuations on convex bodies, which are functionals on the space of convex bodies that satisfy the inclusion-exclusion principle: $\mu(K\cup L)=\mu(K)+\mu(L)-\mu(K\cap L)$ if $K,L,K\cup L$ are convex.
+Hadwiger's theorem (Theorem \ref{Hadwiger_thm}) states that the intrinsic volumes form the basis of the space of valuations that satisfy some conditions containing the continuity with respect to the Hausdorff metric, where a valuation is a function on the space of convex bodies that satisfy $\mu(\emptyset)=0$ and the inclusion-exclusion principle: $\mu(K\cup L)=\mu(K)+\mu(L)-\mu(K\cap L)$ if $K,L$ and $K\cup L$ are convex.
 Thus the intrinsic volumes are important quantities in the theory of valuation that has been rapidly developing in recent years (cf. \cite{AF}).